tschuy/hiking-by-transit/marin/getting-to-marin.md

 ### Muir Woods Shuttle

 The Shuttle is the easiest and most convenient way to get to world-famous Muir Woods.
-Operating only during the peak season, around March to October, the shuttle runs from the Larkspur ferry terminal to the central Muir Woods Visitor Center.
+Operating only during the peak season, around March to October, the shuttle runs **weekends and holidays only** from the Larkspur ferry terminal to the central Muir Woods Visitor Center.

+*2025 service on the Muir Woods Shuttle starts April 5.* For more information, [visit the Muir Woods Shuttle website »](https://gomuirwoods.com/muir/shuttleParkingInfo)

 ### Marin Transit 61